 1. Drag and drop/Cut and paste

-The same thing can be done when you have to copy text from a word file to another, the two files can be put on separate monitors.
-These two basic operations may not seem the most exciting tasks, but in fact they take so much time from us.
+The same thing can be done when you have to copy text from one word file to another; the two files can be put on separate monitors.
+These two basic operations may not seem the most exciting tasks, but in fact, they take so much time from us.

 Online games represent one of the most successful businesses at this time; they are played by millions of people that are paying monthly subscriptions.
 The majority of games have the capability to be played on multiple monitors in order to offer a better experience.

-For instance, you could set to show all tools and functions on one screen, and to work directly with the file on the other.
+For instance, you could set it to show all tools and functions on one screen and to work directly with the file on the other.
 This is also a big thing for CAD applications too, because the organization ways are endless, letting you express in conformity with your needs.

 4. Streaming television

-How many times you wanted to see a football game or a movie but you had to stay at your desk, working or doing something else?
-Your TV wasn’t near, so you had to watch it on your computer, but unfortunately there wasn’t so much space on your screen so you had to minimize the window.
+How many times have you wanted to see a football game or a movie, but you had to stay at your desk, working or doing something else?
+Your TV wasn’t near, so you had to watch it on your computer, but unfortunately, there wasn’t so much space on your screen, so you had to minimize the window.

 With two monitors, you can continue doing your job and set the TV program to be on the other monitor.
-When you hear something interesting that’s on TV, just look at the monitor where the TV is running so that you’ll not have to continuously swap between applications/actions.
+When you hear something interesting that’s on TV, just look at the monitor where the TV is running so that you’ll not have to swap between applications/actions continuously.

 5. Comparing products

-In fact you can do many things with two monitors and in my opinion the best capability is to run two different applications in full screen.
+In fact, you can do many things with two monitors, and in my opinion, the best capability is to run two different applications on full screen.

-After reading the advantages, follow the second part of the article which will explain how to configure your settings to run with two monitors, depending by the operating system used.
+After reading the advantages, follow the second part of the article, which will explain how to configure your settings to run with two monitors, depending on the operating system used.
 Note that I consider you already connected your monitor to your graphic card through an available port.